orodbhen/orodbhen.github.io/2d_correlation.md

 I have a program that uses OpenCV to compute either the convolution or cross-correlation of an image with a specified kernel.
 I compute cross-correlation by setting the conjB flag to true when calling [cv::mulSpectrums][1].

-Convolution consistently produces correct results.
-However, the result of cross-correlation is always wrong.
+Initially, convolution consistently produced correct results, but the result of cross-correlation was always wrong.

-Based on the convolution results, the spectra of the kernel and image are correct.
-The only change is that the kernel spectrum is conjugated before multiplying.
-Both were computed using cv::dft, and so are in the CCS-packed format expected by mulSpectrums.
+The only difference is that the kernel spectrum is conjugated before multiplying.
+Both were computed using `cv::dft`, and so are in the `CCS-packed` format expected by `mulSpectrums`.

-I'm comparing the result with the output from scipy.signal.correlate, using Python.
-I tried flipping the the kernel before computing the DFT, and that produces the correct cross-correlation.
+I compared the result with the output of my Python code using `scipy.signal.correlate`.

 ```C++
 cv::dft( dft_buf, dft_buf, 1, img_in.rows );